defi-wonderland/prophet-modules/docs/src/content/modules/request/http_request_module.md

 ### Key Methods

-- `decodeRequestData(bytes32 _requestId)`: This method decodes the data for a request given its ID.
+- `decodeRequestData(bytes calldata _data)`: This method decodes the data for a request given its ID.
 It returns the URL, HTTP method, body, accounting extension, payment token, and payment amount associated with the request.
-- `finalizeRequest(bytes32 _requestId, address)`: This method finalizes a request by paying the proposer if there is a valid response, or releases the requester bond if no valid response was provided.
+- `finalizeRequest`: This method finalizes a request by paying the proposer if there is a valid response, or releases the requester bond if no valid response was provided.

 ### Request Parameters